Menu

 During these early years a growing need for training of technical practitioners emerged.
 To satisfy that demand the SCPTA (Southern California Personnel Technicians Association) was formed.
 In the beginning, there were many more men than women members.
 That started to change during World War II, as more women were hired into technical and professional positions.
 During the 1940’s monthly meetings were held in the evenings.
 To encourage attendance, these meetings were usually held at school districts’ cafeterias.
 These dinner meetings offered very acceptable evening meals with china and silver flatware.
 Attendance averaged about 75 members with a few guests.
 The success of these meeting was due to the support and attendance of nearly every personnel director in the area.
 Directors encourage their staff to attend.
 Since many of the technical and professional personnel were new to the field, these meetings provided an opportunity to know others that were doing the same work.
 Monthly speakers were primarily from the larger agencies.

 In the 1950’s, representation from personnel directors began to decline.
 A constitution was adopted (later to become the Chapter By-laws) to provide for a Board of Directors to oversee the operations of the Chapter.
 The Board began a pattern of monthly Board business meetings that continue to this day.
-The monthly membership meetings were switched to luncheon meetings at the Tick-Tock Tea Room in Hollywoodand later back to evening meetings at Taix on Sunset.
+The monthly membership meetings were switched to luncheon meetings at the Tick-Tock Tea Room in Hollywood and later back to evening meetings at Taix on Sunset.
 Instructional workshops were offered for the first time.
 By 1958 there were 212 members.
 The City of Los Angeles and the area school districts had the largest representation.
 Still men represented the vast majority of membership.

 In 1967 the Chapter decided to add an annual two-day training conference for members.
 It was the duty of the Vice-President Elect to appoint a committee to arrange for location, prepare a program and provide for the evening entertainment.
 These early conferences were scheduled from noon Friday through lunch on Saturday with overnight accommodations.
 The first couple of conferences were held at the old Voorhies Campus in San Dimas.
-The campus was an old ranch that had become a school for boys, named after Jerry Voorhies, U.S.congressman.
+The campus was an old ranch that had become a school for boys, named after Jerry Voorhies, U.S. Congressman.
 Meetings were held in the former owner’s mansion.
 A few years later the Voorhies Campus was closed and the property was donated to the State of California, eventually becoming the southern campus of Cal Poly San Luis Obispo, until it separated from San Luis Obispo in 1966.
 California State Polytechnic College moved three miles south to the property formerly owned by breakfast magnate W. K. Kellogg.

 In 1969 the annual training conference was relocated to “Kellogg West” campus, where it would remain through 1992.
 The Friday- Saturday format remained unchanged.
 Overnight accommodations and meals were provided by the college.
 Friday night entertainment had become a highlight of the conference.
 In 1968, a play entitled “Knights of the Square Table” was produced and acted out by SCPMA members.
 In the following year, a tradition of assembling a band made up chapter members was started.
 Members danced to popular and oldies hit tunes.
-Attendees networked, while enjoying their favorite librations.
+Attendees networked, while enjoying their favorite libations.

 During the 1970’s, the monthly membership meetings were changed back from evening meetings to luncheon meetings usually held at Luminarias in Monterey Park.
 The mailed notice to membership of monthly meetings began to expand to include listings of new members, job openings, legislative updates, conference and workshop reminders, and related HR articles of interest.
 The Chapter By-laws were amended to add a Newsletter Editor to the Board of Directors.
 From the mid 1970’s until the end of the century membership continued to grow.
 The chapter offered a full schedule of activities.
 Monthly luncheon meetings with specific topics covered by guest speakers, three to four training workshops a year, an annual training conference, a monthly newsletter, and distribution of a yearly membership directory to all members.